Features of Elasticsearch

 Real-Time Data: How long can you wait for insights on your fast-moving data?
-With Elasticsearch, all data is immediately made available for search and analytics.
+All data is immediately made available for search and analytics.

 Real-Time Analytics: Combining the speed of search joins with the power of analytics changes your relationship with your data.
 Interactively search, discover, and analyze to gain insights that improve your products or streamline your business.